Injured Yazidi toddler to reunite with family

 "I acted as a conduit to help these guys connect to the folks at Boston Shriners, who are amazing people," Sabir said.
 "It really does sort of take a village to make something like this happen, even for one child."

-In October, Dilbireen and his father, Ajeel Muhsin, flew from Iraq to the United States for Dilbireen's first round of surgeries.
+In October, Dilbireen and his father, Ajeel Muhsin, flew with Becker from Iraq to the United States for Dilbireen's first round of surgeries.
 Dilbireen's mother stayed in Iraq, as she was due to give birth to Dilbireen's brother in November.

 Doctors in Boston first saw Dilbireen on October 6 and developed a treatment plan that included a series of surgeries to restore his facial appearance and function, such as being able to open and close his mouth.